The mod $p$ Riemann-Hilbert correspondence and the perfect site: A proof of Breen's theorem

 We have a morphism of sites $\eta: \schpph_{\mathbb{F}_p} \to \sch_{\mathbb{F}_p}$ arising from the inverse limit perfection functor $(-)^{\mathrm{perf}}: \sch_{\mathbb{F}_p} \to \schpph_{\mathbb{F}_p}$, inducing a geometric morphism of topoi. \end{construction}

 \begin{remark}[Examples of $\eta$-pullbacks] First, $\eta^* W^{\mathrm{big}}$ is simply (by pulling back the representing object) the big Witt vector functor on $\schpp_{\mathbb{F}_p}$, which is already a $v$-sheaf.
-Second, note that $\eta^* W_{\mathrm{rat}}^+$ is the functor carrying a perfect $\mathbb{F}_p$-algebra $R$ to $1 + tR[t]$, considered as a monoid under multiplication; this is already a $v$-sheaf (since as a set as a filtered colimit of finite products of copies of $R$). \end{remark}
+Second, note that $\eta^* W_{\mathrm{rat}}^+$ is the functor carrying a perfect $\mathbb{F}_p$-algebra $R$ to $1 + tR[t]$, considered as a monoid under multiplication; this is already a $v$-sheaf (since as a set it is a filtered colimit of finite products of copies of $R$). \end{remark}

 The next result, which is closely related to \cite[Lem.~5.16]{SuslinVoevodsky}, states that quotients of affine schemes by finite group actions are actually quotients in the $v$-topology. \begin{proposition} Let $R$ be a perfect $\mathbb{F}_p$-algebra with an action of a finite group $G$; let $Y = \spec(R)$ and $X = \spec(R^G)$.
 Then the map $Y \to X$ exhibits, on representables $h_{Y} \to h_{X}$, the target as the quotient by $G$ in the category of sheaves of sets on $\schpph_{\mathbb{F}_p}$. \end{proposition} \begin{proof} Since $R^G \subset R$ is an integral extension, the map of schemes $Y \to X$ is integral and surjective, hence a $v$-cover \cite[Rem.~2.5]{Rydh}.
 It follows that the map $h_Y/G \to h_X$ (of sheaves of sets) is surjective.
-Note that it is an isomorphism on $K$-points for $K$ any algebraically closed field of characteristic $p$, cf.~\cite[Th.~2, Sec.~V.2.2]{BourbakiCA}.
-To see that $h_{Y}/G \to h_X$ is an isomorphism, it suffices to show that the map $G \times Y \to Y \times_X Y$ is a $v$-cover, but this follows because it is also a surjective integral map (again by \emph{loc.~cit.}). \end{proof}
+To see that $h_{Y}/G \to h_X$ is an isomorphism, it suffices to show that the map $G \times Y \to Y \times_X Y$ is a $v$-cover, but this follows because it is also a surjective integral map by \cite[Th.~2, Sec.~V.2.2]{BourbakiCA}. \end{proof}

 \begin{proposition} The object $\eta^* W_{\mathrm{rat}}^+ \in \mathrm{Shv}( \schpph_{\mathbb{F}_p}, \mathrm{CMon})$ is the free commutative monoid on the pointed object $h_{\mathbb{A}^{1, \mathrm{perf}}}$ (with basepoint at the origin).
-That is, for any sheaf of commutative monoids $M$ on $\schpp_{\mathbb{F}_p}$, we have
+That is, for any sheaf of commutative monoids $M$ on $\schpph_{\mathbb{F}_p}$, we have

 \end{proposition} \begin{proof} The $v$-sheaf $\eta^*W^+_{\mathrm{rat}}$ is the filtered colimit $\varinjlim h_{\mathrm{Sym}^i( \mathbb{A}^{1, \mathrm{perf}}_{\mathbb{F}_p})}$.
 However, these symmetric powers can be either taken at the level of schemes or at the level of $v$-sheaves of sets thanks to \Cref{quotienthsheafofsets}, whence the result since the latter construction gives the free commutative monoid sheaf on $h_{\mathbb{A}^{1, \mathrm{perf}}_{\mathbb{F}_p}}$. \end{proof}